-Additional in-fill drilling completed up to the date of this report and not included in the Inferred MRE consists of 714 drill holes totalling 47,264 metres of drilling.
-The objective of this ongoing program is to upgrade the Inferred Mineral Resource to the Indicated category by decreasing drill spacing to 30 metres from the current average drill spacing of 40 to 60 metres.
-The Company expects to drill up to 765 additional holes totalling approximately 41,500 metres to meet this objective, however, this will be reviewed and revised pending incorporation of the 714 drill holes into the resource model (Table 4).
+Additional in-fill drilling not included in the Inferred MRE consists of 714 drill holes totalling 47,264 metres of drilling.
+The objective of this program is to upgrade a portion of the Inferred Mineral Resource to the Indicated category by decreasing drill spacing to 30 metres from the current average drill spacing of 40 to 60 metres (Table 4).

 Table 4: Pine Point Drill Program Synopsis

 Number of Drillholes Metres

 Holes in the MRE 317 23,573

 Holes drilled after closing of MRE 714 47,264

-Total as of April 26, 2019 70,837
+Total as of July 31, 2019 70,837

-The drill database will be further strengthened by incorporating the recent LIDAR topographic survey and accurate differential GPS surveys of historical drill collars.
+The drill database has been strengthened by incorporating the recent LIDAR topographic survey and accurate differential GPS surveys of historical drill collars.

-Results and details of the Company's on-going drilling are reported in a press release dated April 3, 2019.
+Results and details of the Company's drill program were reported in a press releases dated April 24, 2019, May 1, 2019, May 9, 2019, May 16, 2019 and May 22, 2019.